This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Controlled environments can extend the growing season, reduce pest pressure naturally, and improve yield and quality.
 The level of technology and investment determines the type of structure used to achieve a desired degree of environmental control.

-The four main types of protected cropping (low tunnels, plastic tunnels, polyhouses, glasshouses) used in organic greenhouse production are outlined below:
+The five main types of protected cropping (low tunnels, caterpillar tunnels/field tunnels, plastic tunnels, polyhouses, glasshouses) used in organic greenhouse production are outlined below.

 Low tunnels

 Low tunnels are simple and affordable structures consisting of hoops covered with clear plastic film and placed directly above the crop rows.
-They protect crops from wind, frost and heavy rainfall and raise soil and air temperatures during cooler months.
+They protect crops from wind, frost and heavy rainfall as well as raise soil and air temperatures during cooler months.
 Although they are not climate-controlled, they create a microclimate that is beneficial for the early and extended production of crops, particularly leafy greens and herbs, in organic systems.
+Because they do not match the BIOGREENET Definition, they are not a part of our work at BIOGREENET.

 Plastic tunnels

-Plastic tunnels, also known as walk-in tunnels, are semi-permanent structures that offer more headroom and ventilation than low tunnels.
+Plastic tunnels, also known as walk-in tunnels or hoophouses, are semi-permanent structures that offer more headroom and ventilation than low tunnels.
 Constructed with a steel frame and polyethylene cover, they are easy to build and maintain.
 These tunnels enable better airflow and can support trellised crops such as tomatoes or cucumbers.
-Although they are still low-tech, they offer good protection from pests and weather while maintaining organic farming principles.
+Although they are still low-tech, they offer good protection from pests and weather.

 Polyhouses